logan-connolly/portfolio/content/post/german_election_2017.md

 description = "Does where you live play role in who you'll vote for?"
 +++

+***
+All code used to create this post can be found on my [GitHub](https://github.com/logan-connolly/portfolio-posts/blob/master/posts/german_election_2017/german_election_2017.md).
+***

 # Introduction

 The data that I used for this analysis is hosted at [Kaggle](https://www.kaggle.com/jenslaufer/german-election-2017).
-The dataset caught my attention because of the availability of geo spatial data.
-I recently discovered the `sf` package, a tidy package in R built for plotting geometry data.
-Find more about the package at [https://github.com/r-spatial/sf](https://github.com/r-spatial/sf).
+The dataset caught my attention because I enjoy plotting data on maps.
+I recently discovered the `sf` package in R, so I used this as an opportunity to learn it.
+Find out more about the package here at [https://github.com/r-spatial/sf](https://github.com/r-spatial/sf).

 The dataset deals with the German 2017 Election Results and how votes were distributed among regions.
 I wanted to visualize the results of the German Election at both the State and District level.
-In Germany there are two separate votes, and you can learn more about the process [here](https://en.wikipedia.org/wiki/Electoral_system_of_Germany).
-I primarily the **second vote** because according to Wikipedia:
+In Germany there are two separate votes, and you can learn more about the Electoral System in Germany [here](https://en.wikipedia.org/wiki/Electoral_system_of_Germany).

+I concentrated primarily on the **second vote** because according to Wikipedia, it is the more important vote:

 > For the distribution of seats in the German Bundestag, the second vote is more important than the first vote.
 This second vote allows the elector to vote for a party whose candidates are put together on the regional electoral list.

-The voting system is more nuanced than I had ever imagined, but I figured that the second vote would be more telling of how affiliated voters are with certain parties.
+[Wiki]

+Thus, I used the second vote to get an idea of who different regions in Germany vote for.

 # Voter Turnout

-It appears that voter turnout has increased overall by over the past three election cycles.
-There is much higher turnout in the souther states of Baden-Württemberg and Bayern.
+It appears that voter turnout has increased over the past three election cycles.
+There appears to be a higher turnout in the southern states of Baden-Württemberg and Bayern.

 {{< image src="/img/german_election_2017/turnout.jpg" alt="Voter Turnout Map" position="center" style="border-radius: 8px;" >}}